collabscore/documents/output_omr.md

 }
 ```

-> Question: can we distinguish slurs from ties ?
+> Slurs are distinguished from ties by the rule: a tie connects note of similar height.

 > From `AttRest`